emma-sax4/emmasax4.info/_pages/interests-and-hobbies.md

 ## [Theatre](/interests-and-hobbies/theatre/)

 When I was in middle school and high school, my family and I spent countless hours driving to and from rehearsals from shows.
-Every show I was a part of was enjoyable, and I loved learning from all of the other cast and crew members I worked with.
+Every show I was a part of was enjoyable, and I loved learning from all of the cast and crew members I worked with.
 For a list of the shows I worked with and the training I participated in, see my [dedicated Theatre page](/interests-and-hobbies/theatre/).
+Huge shoutout and thank you to my family for always being supportive of my theatre pasttime and for always being willing to help me out.